Thunderbirds (2004 film): Development

 Thunderbirds was the third theatrical release based upon the series created by Gerry and Sylvia Anderson.
 It was preceded by Thunderbirds Are Go in 1966 and Thunderbird 6 in 1968, both films using the Supermarionation production techniques of the series.

 Development of the film started in the mid-1990s when PolyGram Filmed Entertainment purchased the rights to the entire ITC Entertainment library, which included the original Thunderbirds series.
 Seeing the big-screen potential of the series, Peter Hewitt was signed on to direct, while Karey Kirkpatrick was signed on to write.
 While Hewitt was a lifelong fan of the series, Kirkpatrick was not, but watched all 32 episodes of the original series to immerse himself within the lore of the series.
 Hewitt and Kirkpatrick wrote a draft of the screenplay which was faithful to the series, but which they hoped would not alienate audiences who were unfamiliar with the franchise.
-Their script featured The Hood trying to steal Tracy Island's power core to power a device controlled by arch villain Thaddeus Stone, which would transfer all of Earth's gravity to the moon.
+Their script featured the Hood trying to steal Tracy Island's power core to power a device controlled by arch villain Thaddeus Stone, which would transfer all of Earth's gravity to the moon.
 After four drafts, Kirkpatrick left the project due to Working Title's concerns that the film would not play well in the US market (Working Title was the unit of PolyGram, and later Universal Studios when that company in 1999 bought out PolyGram's assets, that produced films in Britain).
 Hewitt also left the production shortly afterwards due to his dislike for the new direction the film was taking.

 Hewitt was replaced by Jonathan Frakes, a big fan of the original series whose credentials included another family science fiction film, Clockstoppers.

 Mike Trim, who had worked on the original Thunderbirds show, was hired as a concept artist.
-Ultimately, his work, which included a design for an original pod vehicle named the "Telehandler", went unused.
+Ultimately, his work, which included a design for a new pod vehicle named the "Telehandler", went unused.